 With the Python agent, you can monitor applications that reside in the Google App Engine (GAE) flexible environment.
-Adding agent data to your GAE flex app gives you insight into the health and performance of your app and extends GAE with metrics you can view in New Relic One.
+Adding agent data to your GAE flex app gives you insight into the health and performance of your app and extends GAE with metrics you can view in the New Relic UI.

 This document explains how to add agent data to your GAE flex app using either of these methods: